WARNING: May contain untagged spoilers. Browse at your own risk.

 - Winged Humanoid: After she is resurrected as an angel in JD's sixth season, she has crystalline wings.

-- Bi the Way: She gets together with Gwen in every route.
+- Bi the Way: Her sister is supportive of the possibility of her getting a boyfriend in the beginning of Mackenzie's route.
+She gets together with Gwen in every route.
 Also confirmed by Word of God.

 - Damsel in Distress: Grace's disappearance sets the plot of the four core love interest routes into motion and leads to the protagonist's discovery of Havenfall's supernatural underside.
 This is not the case in Vanessa and Antonio's routes, which have different premises to start them off.